These policies and procedures are applicable to Career Planning grants only. For specific application instructions, please view our application page.

 - Recipients must submit a final evaluation form reviewing their summer experience by August 31.
 They are also expected to give a presentation.

-A committee of faculty and staff will carefully apply the criteria stated below and make awards to applications that best meet the goals of the program.
+A committee will carefully apply the criteria stated below and make awards to applications that best meet the goals of the program.
 The quality of your application materials is important.

 Here are some of the criteria committee members will use to evaluate your application: